airgap/awaitx/README.md

 - It simplifies the code by eliminating the need for explicit state management and effects.
 - It makes the code more declarative and readable by clearly separating the loading, success, and error states.
 - It reduces the chances of errors and inconsistencies in handling promise states.
-- It allows you to specify dependencies to control when the promise should be re-evaluated.
+- It will only reevaluate the promise when a dependency list is provided.

 ## Contributing